korolmi/qvdfile/README.md

 ## QVD File reader and writer (exploratory version)

-This is python object created to explore QVD file, it can be used
+This is python3 object created to explore QVD file, it can be used

 * to read QVD file Metedata
 * to read column values from QVD file